What Is a Virtual Receptionist?

 How much does a virtual receptionist cost in the UK?

-AI-powered plans start from under £20 per month.
-Human receptionist services range from £100–£500/month depending on call volume.
-Most UK small businesses spend £30–£150, which is 85–95% cheaper than a full-time hire at £22,000–£28,000 per year.
+AI-powered plans start from under £20/month.
+Human services range from £100–£500/month.
+Most UK small businesses spend £30–£150/month — 85–95% cheaper than a full-time hire at £22,000–£28,000/year.

 Is a virtual receptionist a real person or AI?

-Will callers know it's a virtual receptionist?
+Will callers know it is a virtual receptionist?

-What's the difference between a virtual receptionist and an answering service?
+What is the difference between a virtual receptionist and an answering service?

 Can a virtual receptionist book appointments?